adambard/learnxinyminutes-docs/java.html.markdown

     // Bicycle's Fields/Variables
-    public int cadence; // Public: Can be accessed from anywhere private int speed;  // Private: Only accessible from within the class protected int gear; // Protected: Accessible from the class and all the subclasses String name; // default: Only accessible from within this package
+    public int cadence; // Public: Can be accessed from anywhere private int speed;  // Private: Only accessible from within the class protected int gear; // Protected: Accessible from the class and subclasses String name; // default: Only accessible from within this package

     // Constructors are a way of creating classes